• Skip to primary navigation

 Can you design an experiment as a control condition?
 Maybe ice and water with no salt??

-Can you record the temperature before and after adding the salt?
+Try recording the temperature before and after adding the salt.

-Does the temperature drop further if you add more salt?
+Find out if the temperature drops further if you add more salt.

 Investigate to find the lowest temperature the icy water mixture can reach using an insulated container to reduce heat loss.